Torcetti – Tourcett

-Torcetti was once larger than those currently sold and were baked in the town’s communal oven while waiting for the oven to reach a high enough temperature to bake the bread.
+Torcetti was once more prominent than those currently sold and were baked in the town’s communal oven while waiting for the range to reach a high enough temperature to bake the bread.
 The name comes from the twisted shape of the cookies, which represent a sweet variant of breadsticks.

-They are produced in Piedmont, in particular in the Lanzo Valleys, in the Turin area, in Canavese and Biella.
+They are produced in Piedmont, particularly in the Lanzo Valleys, in the Turin area, in Canavese and Biella.

 Also well known are the torcetti of Saint-Vincent, produced in the Aosta Valley.

-Torcetti produced in the Lanzo valleys and in western Canavese are thinner, with a caramelized surface, a whiter paste, and a relatively low butter content; those produced in the Biellese area and near the Serra di Ivrea are instead thicker, with a darker paste and richer in butter but with a lighter external color.
+Torcetti produced in the Lanzo valleys and western Canavese are thinner.
+They have a caramelized surface, a whiter paste, and a relatively low butter content; those made in the Biellese area and near the Serra di Ivrea are thicker, with a darker paste and richer in butter but with a lighter exterior color.

-The ingredients are mixed to obtain a homogeneous whole which is rolled into sticks about 10 centimeters long.
-The two ends of the stick are then joined together and the cookies are brushed with water and sprinkled with sugar.
-Leavening follows for about two hours, after which they are baked in the oven for about twenty minutes.
-Torcetti is finally packaged in plastic bags or in cardboard boxes.
+The ingredients are mixed to obtain a homogeneous whole rolled into sticks about 10 centimeters long.
+The rod’s two ends are joined together.
+The cookies are brushed with water and sprinkled with sugar.
+This operation leaf follows for about two hours, after which they are baked in the oven for about twenty minutes.
+Torcetti is finally packaged in plastic bags or cardboard boxes.

-Torcetti can be accompanied by sparkling wines such as Asti or by a passito wine, such as passito di Caluso.
+Torcetti can be accompanied by sparkling wines such as Asti or passito wine, such as passito di Caluso.